July 1922

 Phoenix (1994), pg 244

-Over 1,000 anti-Treaty prisoners held in Dublin.
+By the end of July, there were over 1,000 anti-Treaty prisoners held in Dublin.

 Dorney (2017), pg 112

-Rathangan Barracks, Co.
-Kildare attacked by about 60 anti-Treaty men under Jim Dunne and Paddy Brennan.
 The pro-Treaty garrison of about 35 men is forced to surrender after an hour’s fighting.
 No fatalities but 10 pro-Treaty men wounded and the anti-Treatyites make away with a considerable cache of arms and ammunition.

 Durney (2011), pg 81

 In a memo to Cabinet, Collins writes the Civil War is “a fight for national freedom” and for the “freest and most democratic system yet devised”.
-Also, that “the Army has to recognise that it is the servant and not the master of the people”
+Also, that “the Army has to recognise that it is the servant and not the master of the people”.

 Dorney (2017), pg 129

-In a series of reports during July to Mulcahy, Seamus Woods in Belfast paints a very sombre picture of the state of the nationalist population in NI in general and the bad state of the military preparedness of his IRA forces.
+In a series of reports during July to Mulcahy, Seamus Woods in Belfast paints a very sombre picture of the state of the nationalist population in NI in general and the bad state of the military preparedness of his own forces.
 After two years of unremitting bloodshed “The spirit of the people is practically dead” and had a deep sense of having been abandoned by the southern government.
 Their mood was “for a peace policy and recognition of the northern government”.

 Phoenix (1994), pgs 245-246